mgajdo/sparql/NOTES.md

 `pip install requests`

-Initialize GitHub Repository:
+##### Initialize and publish to GitHub repository

+Log in to your GitHub account and create a new repository Then:
+- Initialize Git:
 `git init`
+- Finally link Local Repository to GitHub (`YOUR_REPO_URL`):
+`git remote add origin YOUR_REPO_URL`

-Add and Commit Files:
+- Add and Commit Files:
+`git add .`
 `git commit -m "Initial commit"`

-Log in to your GitHub account and create a new repository.
-Then link Local Repository to GitHub (`YOUR_REPO_URL`)
+-  Then link Local Repository to GitHub (`YOUR_REPO_URL`):
 `git remote add origin YOUR_REPO_URL`

-Push to main:
+- Push to main:
 `git push -u origin main`

+The files should appear in the created repo.

 #### Sprachversionen